-Florida wades into creating task force on sea-level rise
+Florida creates task force on sea-level rise

 “We’ve seen bills that will help communities plan for rising sea levels — all of which is very, very important, and we need to do that — but without focusing on the cause of the problem, it just seems kind of lackluster.
 It’s not addressing the full problem,” said Jonathan Scott Webber, the deputy director of Florida Conservation Voters.

-The legislation considered Tuesday would establish an Office of Resiliency headed by the governor’s chief resilience officer, who he appointed last summer as part of a broader effort to address the state’s environmental challenges.
+The legislation considered Tuesday would establish an Office of Resiliency headed by the governor’s chief “resilience officer,” who was appointed last summer as part of a broader effort to address the state’s environmental challenges.

-Last spring, DeSantis also appointed a chief science officer, which was a politically startling development because of clashes between scientists and climate change skeptics — including President Donald Trump, who once dismissed climate change as a “hoax” and continues to reject the urgency of the threat.
+Last spring, DeSantis also appointed a chief science officer, a politically startling development given the clashes between scientists and climate change skeptics, including President Donald Trump, who once dismissed climate change as a “hoax” and continues to reject the urgency of the threat.

-The president walked things back earlier this month when he told reporters that climate change was “a very serious subject and that “nothing’s a hoax about that.”
+The president walked things back earlier this month when he told reporters that climate change was “a very serious subject” and that “nothing’s a hoax about that.”

 Despite the bipartisan support the Florida bill got Tuesday, there were residual politics.
 Rep. Rick Roth, a Republican whose community of West Palm Beach in South Florida could become flooded by rising waters, called the proposal a “prudent first step.”
-But he took issue with from Webber’s assertion that the proposal did not go far enough.
+But he took issue with Webber’s assertion that the proposal did not go far enough.

 “We don’t need to jump to hyperbole and emotional conclusions before we really have the data,” said Roth, a member of the House Agriculture and Natural Resources Subcommittee.
 “We really need to get the data.
 We really need to be responsible on how we’re going to spend dollars.”